adamdjbrett/relcfp/_posts/2024-06-28-religious-discourse-legislation.md

 ---
-title: "Call for Abstracts: Special Issue of the Journal of Communication and Religion, "Religious Discourse in Legislative Spaces"
+title: "Call for Abstracts: Special Issue of the Journal of Communication and Religion, 'Religious Discourse in Legislative Spaces'"
 image: /assets/images/inaki-del-olmo-NIJuEQw0RKg-unsplash.jpg
 tags:
   - religion